 In this section of the website you will find electronic copies of the leaflets and guides which are available in school to support Maths.
-These documents are also available in the cloakrooms of each class if you wish to collect a paper copy.
-These guides are always discussed at curriculum meetings at the start of a new school year.
+These guides are discussed at curriculum meetings at the start of a new school year.
 You will also find information about Maths in your child's individual journal.
 Take a look at the photographs to see how Maths is displayed and taught throughout school.

 The Maths programme of study includes seven strands, they are: